 Query Engine

-The LynxDB query engine transforms SPL2 text into a streaming execution pipeline that can process millions of events per second with minimal memory overhead.
-It consists of four major stages: parsing, optimization, pipeline construction, and execution.
+The LynxDB query engine transforms LynxFlow text into a streaming execution pipeline that can process millions of events per second with minimal memory overhead.
+It consists of four major stages: the LynxFlow frontend (lexing, parsing, semantic analysis, desugaring), logical planning and optimization, physical pipeline construction, and execution.

 Pipeline Overview

-The parser is a hand-written recursive descent parser (no parser generators).
+The frontend lives under pkg/lynxflow.
+The parser is hand-written recursive descent (no parser generators).
 This choice gives full control over error messages, error recovery, and performance.

 Lexer